daviddfm/apis/docs/api-overview.md

 Each API request has an associated request identifier.
 You can find this value in the response headers, under `Request-Id`.
 If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.

-# Idempotent Requests

-Some requests such as the payment POST request are idempotent.
-When a repeat request is sent with the same Client ID, the service responds with the same success or failure response as it is assumed the client never received it to begin with.
-In any repeat responses, however, a new header `Repeat-Id` is addd and contains the Request Id Of the original response.
-In this way the client knows the response is a repeat - this helps in debugging issues.

 # Argument and Field Naming

 LianLian arguments and object field names follow standard underscore naming such as: